Lidia Lwow-Eberle: Life

-During the war she served as a paramedic in one unit who were captured and then she joined her friend Janina Wasałojć as a nurse in the Home Army 5th Wilno Brigade which was commanded by another acquaintance Major Zygmunt Szendzielarz.
+During the war she served as a paramedic in one unit who were captured and then she joined her friend Wasałojć as a nurse in the Brigade of Death which was commanded by Szendzielarz.
 She rose to be a second lieutenant after fighting the Germans near Worziany in 1944 and then three days later a Soviet partisan group.
 She was wounded in the battle with the Germans.
-In February 1945, Major Szendzielarz's wife died and after that time he became her partner.
+In February 1945, Szendzielarz's wife died and after that time he became Lwow-Eberle's lover.

 They were both arrested on 30 June 1948 by the communist authorities.
-She was in Osielec, when she was arrested and the others arrested included Lucjan Minkiewicz and his wife Wanda Czarnecka-Minkiewicz, Captain Henryk Borowski and Lt.
-Col. Antoni Olechnowicz.
-She was sentenced to life imprisonment in 1950 and Major Szendzielarz was sentenced to death.
+She was in Osielec, when she was arrested and the others arrested included Lucjan Minkiewicz and his wife Wanda Czarnecka-Minkiewicz, Henryk Borowski and Antoni Olechnowicz.
+She was sentenced to life imprisonment in 1950 and Szendzielarz was sentenced to death for committing war crimes including the Dubingiai massacre.
 He was executed on 9 February 1951 in Mokotów Prison.

-She and Wanda Czarnecka-Minkiewicz were released in 1956 and she set out on a new career as an archaeologist.
+Lwow-Eberle and Wanda Czarnecka-Minkiewicz were released in 1956 and she set out on a new career as an archaeologist.
 She married a historian Jan Eberle in 1961 and she graduated in archaeology in 1962.
-She worked at the Museum of Warsaw taking credit for setting up the Museum of the Guild of Leather-based Crafts.
+Lwow-Eberle worked at the Museum of Warsaw taking credit for setting up the Museum of the Guild of Leather-based Crafts.

 In 2013 it was announced that the authorities had discovered unmarked graves in "Meadows in Powązki" in Warsaw.
 Amongst them was her post war partner who was identified using DNA comparisons with his close relatives.

 Lwow-Eberle died in Warsaw aged 100 years old on 5 January 2021.
 Her military funeral was in Warsaw on 22 January at the Powązki Military Cemetery.